Common reasons clients contact us for strategic planning advice:

-We help our clients understand gaps and opportunities for improvement in the health care sector.
-We roll up our sleeves and work with you to help you better understand what you don't know.
-We inform your decision-making and strategic planning through our cross-sector: knowledge, skills, experience, and by leveraging our networks of influence.
+What we do: We help our clients understand gaps and opportunities for improvement in the health care sector.
+We roll up our sleeves and work with clients to help them better understand what's unknown.
+We inform the clients' decision-making and strategic planning through our cross-sector: knowledge, skills, experience, and by leveraging our networks of influence.
 Typically our approaches are flexible, iterative and use a variety of proven mixed

-community & stakeholder engagement: patient, family, public, providers
+community & stakeholder engagement: citizens, patient, family, professionals, providers

 patients as partners/person-centred health/patient-family focused care